oxsav/vertx-oxsav-modules/vertxUnified/README.md

         "mastersecret": <mastersecret>,
         "variants": <variants>
     }

+* `address`.
+This is the address that you should send the messages.
+Default `vertx.unifiedpush`
 * `unifiedpushurl`.
 This is the URL where the Unified Push Server is running.
 Default `localhost`
 * `unifiedport`.
 This is the port number where the Unified Push Server is running.
 Default `8080`
 * `serverName`.
 This is the server name that must be defined next to the unifiedpushurl and unifiedport.
 Default `unifiedpush-server-0.10.1`